Diabetes: Aspirin

 The use of aspirin to prevent cardiovascular disease in diabetes is controversial.
-Aspirin is recommended by some in people at high risk of cardiovascular disease, however routine use of aspirin has not been found to improve outcomes in uncomplicated diabetes.
+Aspirin is recommended by some in people at high risk of cardiovascular disease; however, routine use of aspirin has not been found to improve outcomes in uncomplicated diabetes.
 2015 American Diabetes Association recommendations for aspirin use (based on expert consensus or clinical experience) are that low-dose aspirin use is reasonable in adults with diabetes who are at intermediate risk of cardiovascular disease (10-year cardiovascular disease risk, 5–10%).
 National guidelines for England and Wales by the National Institute for Health and Care Excellence (NICE) recommend against the use of aspirin in people with type 1 or type 2 diabetes who do not have confirmed cardiovascular disease.

 Surgery

 Weight loss surgery in those with obesity and type 2 diabetes is often an effective measure.
 Many are able to maintain normal blood sugar levels with little or no medications following surgery and long-term mortality is decreased.
 There is, however, a short-term mortality risk of less than 1% from the surgery.
 The body mass index cutoffs for when surgery is appropriate are not yet clear.
 It is recommended that this option be considered in those who are unable to get both their weight and blood sugar under control.

 A pancreas transplant is occasionally considered for people with type 1 diabetes who have severe complications of their disease, including end stage kidney disease requiring kidney transplantation.

+Diabetic peripheral neuropathy (DPN) affects 30% of all diabetes patients.
+When DPN is superimposed with nerve compression, DPN may be treatable with multiple nerve decompressions.
+The theory is that DPN predisposes peripheral nerves to compression at anatomical sites of narrowing, and that the majority of DPN symptoms are actually attributable to nerve compression, a treatable condition, rather than DPN itself.
+The surgery is associated with lower pain scores, higher two-point discrimination (a measure of sensory improvement), lower rate of ulcerations, fewer falls (in the case of lower extremity decompression), and fewer amputations.

 Self-management and support

 In countries using a general practitioner system, such as the United Kingdom, care may take place mainly outside hospitals, with hospital-based specialist care used only in case of complications, difficult blood sugar control, or research projects.
 In other circumstances, general practitioners and specialists share care in a team approach.
+Evidence has shown that social prescribing led to slight improvements in blood sugar control for people with type 2 diabetes.
 Home telehealth support can be an effective management technique.

 The use of technology to deliver educational programs for adults with type 2 diabetes includes computer-based self-management interventions to collect for tailored responses to facilitate self-management.
 There is no adequate evidence to support effects on cholesterol, blood pressure, behavioral change (such as physical activity levels and dietary), depression, weight and health-related quality of life, nor in other biological, cognitive or emotional outcomes.